Registration Forms

 communication.

-during classes and events.
+classes and events.

-appropriate, and suited to each person’s comfort and skill level.
+and suited to each person’s comfort and skill level.

-our administration so we can support a resolution.
+administration so we can support a resolution.

-including possible termination of membership.
+possible termination of membership.